josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/♻️_Re_Recommendations/👾_one_man_can_never_be_our_hero.md

 If the operating principle is *maintain the relationship until the evidence becomes overwhelming*, the person possessing the most power may also possess the greatest capacity to prevent the evidence becoming overwhelming.

 The lesson from CSE should have travelled considerably further than CSE: **do not require vulnerable people to defeat the credibility advantages of powerful actors before protection becomes available.**

 ---

+## 🌹 Masculinities In Leftist Spaces

+Firstly: conservative men are not magically exonerated, here.
+You can get that idea right out of your heads.

+Nominally progressive spaces, however, have specific ways in which harmful expressions of masculinity, and violence rooted in fear of femininity, show up.
+The particular cognitive biases and interpersonal dynamics which obstruct harm prevention are also unique to the spaces in which that harm is found.

+There are also errors of judgement which repeat across spaces.
+Predatory behaviour also tends to manifest most insidiously in individual perpetrators who have high social dynamism, and are able to "hide in plain sight".
+Understanding how that leads to cognitive blindness, or an inability to recognise danger in others' actions and behaviour, is important for preventing any future harms and reducing risk.

+For an example of how we know that there was, somewhere in the Labour Party, a background behaviour of normalised instrumentation of women, one does not need to go to any contentious series of events, misogynistically driven coverage, or treatment of individual Labour MPs, Ministers, or members.

+One can simply read the reflections of women present at the time, of the "Blair's Babes" photograph.

+Ignore the tabloid headline for a moment (very obviously distracting), metaphorically punch a wall, and look at the actual recollections.

+Women could not necessarily find the language for *why*, but they report having wanted the photograph to be one of that mass intake of women, not necessarily a photograph of 101 accessories to make an already powerful and well-connected man appear "progressive".

+This is not about who said, "we could..."; this is about the environments in which we live, where women did not feel they could or should object to smiling for a man and his vanity.

+---